-[0082] One or more sensors or other low-power applications, for example, may be powered by the disclosed power source.
-The TE ambient power source embodiment shown in FIG. 15 can produce from power in the range of 100 microwatts to 100 milliwatts, from small ambient differences in temperature (e.g., less than about 5° C., less than about 2° C., or less than about 1° C.).
-For example, the disclosed power source embodiment may operate in environments where natural temperature differences exist, such as above and below ground surface, water to air temperature differences, skin to air temperature differences or on either side of ductwork that delivers heating, ventilation, and/or air-conditioning in buildings or appliances.
-Certain embodiments of the disclosed power sources can operate in extreme temperature environments, e.g., as cold as about -100° C. or as hot as about 250° C.
+[0099] One or more sensors or other applications, for example, may be powered by the disclosed power source.
+The TE ambient power source embodiment shown in FIG. 15 can produce power in the range of from about 100 microwatts to about 100 milliwatts, from small ambient differences in temperature (e.g., less than about 5° C., less than about 2° C., or less than about 1° C.).
+For example, the disclosed TE heat pipe power source may operate in environments where natural temperature differences exist, such as above and below ground surface, water to air temperature differences, skin to air temperature differences or on either side of ductwork that delivers heating, ventilation, and/or air-conditioning in buildings or appliances.
+Embodiments of the disclosed power sources can operate in extreme temperature environments, e.g., as cold as about -100° C. or as hot as about 250° C.

-[0083] Particular embodiments of the TE power sources as disclosed herein can be used through energy taken directly from the local environment of the application using engineered heat gathering and dissipation components.
-Such embodiments of the TE power sources can be utilized to power low-power applications such as sensors and the radio frequency transmitters used to send data they generate for a wide range of remote monitoring applications, e.g., building energy management, automotive component controls, agricultural monitoring, security surveillance and wildlife management (avoiding the use of conventional power sources such as batteries and hard-wired alternative power solutions).
-Such embodiments of the TE power sources and devices provide maintenance free, continuous power for sensors and like applications.
-Copending U.S. patent application Ser.
-No. 10/727,062, which is incorporated herein by reference, discusses ambient energy conversion TE power sources.
+[0100] Certain embodiments of the disclosed power sources can utilize energy directly from the local environment of the application using engineered heat gathering and dissipation components to power applications such as sensors and radio frequency transmitters used to send data the sensors generate, for a wide range of remote monitoring applications, e.g., building energy management, automotive component controls, agricultural monitoring, security surveillance and wildlife management without the need for conventional power sources such as batteries and hard-wired alternative power solutions.
+Such devices provide essentially maintenance free, continuous power for sensors and other applications.

-[0084] More specifically, embodiments of the disclosed power sources may be used to power sensors for military weapons proliferation control, battlefield operations, intelligence gathering, safeguards and security activities.
+[0101] More specifically, embodiments of the disclosed TE power sources may be used to power sensors for military weapons proliferation control, battlefield operations, intelligence gathering, safeguards and security activities.
 Embodiments of the disclosed power sources may be used to power sensors for law enforcement remote monitoring and surveillance, intrusion detection, material accountability, smuggling and like applications.
-Homeland security may use embodiments of the disclosed TE power sources and devices for intruder sensing, detection, and alarming, border security, chemical and/or biological weapons detection in mailboxes, post offices, public transport, and sensors for buildings.
+Homeland security may use embodiments of the disclosed TE power sources for intruder sensing, detection, and alarming, border security, chemical and/or biological weapons detection in mailboxes, post offices, public transport, and sensors for buildings.
 Hospitals may use embodiments of the disclosed TE power sources for pathogen detectors in HVAC systems and corridors, and patient monitoring.
 The power sources may power sensors for monitoring soil, water delivery, fertilizer and pesticide distribution.
-They may also be used for tracking threatened and endangered species, body heat activated prosthetics, monitors, hearing aids, communications, convenience, or vanity items, such as, body heatpowered wristwatches, communication equipment, electric jewelry, cell phones, computers, infrared/radar radiation detectors used in a variety of civilian and military applications, humidity, heat, and light sensors, and for safety applications such as personal tracking devices for climbers, backpackers, children, and pets.
+They may also be used for tracking threatened and endangered species, body heat activated prosthetics, monitors, hearing aids, communications, convenience, or vanity items, such as, body heat-powered wristwatches, communication equipment, electric jewelry, cell phones, computers, infrared/radar radiation detectors used in a variety of civilian and military applications, humidity, heat, and light sensors, and for safety applications such as personal tracking devices for climbers, backpackers, children, and pets.

-[0085] An embodiment of an ambient TE powered sensor system including embodiments of the disclosed TE power sources is disclosed with reference to the system shown in

-FIG. 16.
-This assembly comprises a thermoelectric power source (TE generator), a heat management subsystem, power conditioning electronics, one or more sensors, and one or more radio frequency transmitters.
+[0102] Another example of an ambient powered sensor system including embodiments of the disclosed TE power sources is disclosed with reference to the system shown in FIG. 16.
+This assembly comprises a thermoelectric power source, a heat management subsystem, power conditioning electronics, sensor, and radio frequency transmitter and was tested as discussed immediately below.